tarampampam/error-pages/README.md

 [![Image size][badge-image-size]][docker-hub]
 [![License][badge-license]][license]

+> 22 feb.
+2022 - ⚡ The Docker image with the application has been downloaded one **MILLION times** from the docker hub! ⚡

 One day you may want to replace the standard error pages of your HTTP server with something more original and pretty.
 That's what this repository was created for :) It contains:

 - Simple error pages generator, written in Go